Ciutat Meridiana (Barcelona Metro)

-Ciutat Meridiana is a station on Line 11 of the Barcelona Metro.
+Ciutat Meridiana (/ca/) is a station on Line 11 of the Barcelona Metro.
 It is located in the neighborhood of Ciutat Meridiana, in the Nou Barris district of Barcelona.
 Opened along the rest of the line in 2003, it is currently the only Barcelona Metro station in Ciutat Meridiana.

 Location

 The station is named after the neighborhood of the Nou Barris district it serves.
 Ciutat Meridiana is one of the most remote neighborhoods in Barcelona, bordering the municipality of Montcada i Reixac on the hills of Collserola.
 The historically disconnected neighborhood is characterized by tall, high-density apartment buildings on the hilly terrain.

 The station is located deep under the streets of Carrer del Pedraforca and Avinguda dels Rasos de Peguera.
 The station's only access is found next to the intersection of these two streets.

 Due to the hilly terrain of Ciutat Meridiana, the station is the deepest on Line 11 at 50 meters deep.